-The zipped pockets are big enough for a purse and phone and can pull on your neck if you overload them.
-However, I don’t find my pocket Infinity scarf any less uncomfortable than a neck wallet.
+The zipped pockets are big enough for a purse and phone but can pull on your neck if you overload them.
+I use my hidden pocket infinity scarf for carrying a credit card and emergency money and I don’t find it uncomfortable at all.

 Scarfs come in all colours and patterns.
 I would recommend purchasing a darker colour as I have found these hide the secret contents better.